-A copy of Auditor's Independence Declaration as required under section 60-40 of the Australian Charities and Not-for-profits Commission Act 2012 is included in page 22 of this financial report and forms part of this report.
+A copy of Auditor's Independence Declaration as required under section 60-40 of the Australian Charities and Not-for-profits Commission Act 2012 is included in page 20 of this financial report and forms part of this report.

-Signed in accordance with a resolution of the members of the Committee.
+Signed in accordance with a resolution of the Committee Members.